muhasturk/ios-tuts/t/002-Underscores-in-Numbers.md

+# 002-Underscores in Numbers

-In order to improve the readability of the numeric literals.
+In order to improve the readability of the numeric literals we can use following.

 These extra formatting has no affects on the underlying value for [Numeric literals](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html#ID323)